-A SMART CONNECTED RESILIANT PLACE Table A.43 SCR12 - FLOOD RISK There have been an increasing number of flood events in Belfast in recent years and these have demonstrated the potential for widespread impact on communities and our vulnerability to this risk.
+A SMART CONNECTED RESILIANT PL ACE Table A.43 SCR12 - FLOOD RISK There have been an increasing number of flood events in Belfast in recent years and these have demonstrated the potential for widespread impact on communities and our vulnerability to this risk.
 The effects of flooding on human activity are wide ranging, with the potential to cause displacement of people, pollution and health risk, damage to buildings, adverse environmental impacts and to severely compromise economic and social activities.
 Extreme weather resulting in flooding of properties and infrastructure is expected to be a significant long term risk associated with environmental change with predictions for more intense rainfall and stormier weather in summer months, wetter winters and rising sea levels.
 Flooding is a natural process that cannot be entirely prevented.
-Some area from various sources, principally from: as across the city are already susceptible to intermittent flooding Rivers / watercourses, (fluvial) Reasons for Alternatives Coastal Considered Surface water runoff. (pluvial / ponding) With regard to flood risk and addressing all phases of flood risk management Prevention of damage caused by floods by avoiding construction of houses and industries in present and future flood-prone areas or by adapting future developments to the risk of flooding; Protection by taking measures to reduce the likelihood of floods and/or the impact of floods in a specific location such as restoring flood plains, wetlands, and gullies, and; Preparedness such as providing instructions to the public on what to do in the event of flooding. (flood warnings /community flood action plans, flood evacuation protocols) The traditional approach to flood risk management has been based on flood defence and flood warning.
+Some area from various sources, principally from: as across the city are already susceptible to intermittent flooding Rivers / watercourses, (fluvial) Reasons for Alternatives Coastal Considered Surface water runoff. (pluvial / ponding) With regard to flood risk and addressing all phases of flood risk management cycle, there are three main areas to focus upon: Prevention of damage caused by floods by avoiding construction of houses and industries in present and future flood-prone areas or Prevention of damage caused by floods by avoiding construction of h by adapting future developments to the risk of flooding; ouses and industries in present and future flood-prone areas or Protection by taking measures to reduce the likelihood of floods and/or the impact of floods in a specific location such as restoring flood plains, wetlands, and gullies, and; • Preparedness such as providing instructions to the public on what to do in the event of flooding. (flood warnings /community flood action plans, flood evacuation protocols) The traditional approach to flood risk management has been based on flood defence and flood warning.
 However, there is a need to manage and mitigate the increasing probability of flooding.
 Option 1 Option 2 Options Review the scope of existing policy to focus on the management and mitigation of potential flood risk in the urban area Adopt a sequential approach for zoning land use to minimise flood risk Summary Provide a positive basis for managing potential flood risk in the urban area.
 This will consider the potential for supplementary guidance on how to incorporate flood mitigation measures such as sustainable drainage systems that helps to mimic the natural water cycle, to promote the development of a green and blue infrastructure network appropriate to the urban environment.
 All sites would be zoned using a sequential approach, which seeks to direct the land uses of highest vulnerability to the areas of lowest flood risk within the urban area, which would be based on identifying a classification for flood zones of high, medium, low and no hazard within the Urban Area.
-Social Effects Minor positive effects: Belfast is vulnerable to the potential flood risk from coastal, rivers combined sewers, and surface runoff.
+Minor positive effects: Minor positive effects: Social Effects Belfast is vulnerable to the potential flood risk from coastal, rivers combined sewers, and surface runoff.
 Added protection to manage flood risk is important to existing communities and infrastructure to build community resilience and cohesion.
-Minor positive effects: Sequential land use zoning based on flood probability would be beneficial in mitigating the flood risk for vulnerable uses; however, this would have a potential impact in restricting population and economic growth.
+Sequential land use zoning based on flood probability would be beneficial in mitigating the flood risk for vulnerable uses; however, this would have a potential impact in restricting population and economic growth.